-Landmark High School has developed a hybrid model of remote learning that includes live Google Meet sessions, asynchronous assignments (online, teacher directed), check-ins with Academic Advisors and counselors, and electives.
+During the COVID-19 pandemic, Landmark High School developed a hybrid model of remote learning that includes live Google Meet sessions, asynchronous assignments (online, teacher directed), check-ins with Academic Advisors and counselors, and electives.
 In this new model, Landmark’s Six Teaching Principles remain the cornerstone of our curriculum.
 Each student’s schedule is individualized to meet them where they are in the learning process.

-Below are details about the High School remote learning program and videos of remote classes.
+Below are details about the High School remote learning program and a sampling of videos of remote classes from spring 2020, when Landmark shifted to a remote model.
 Read a general overview of Landmark's remote program that applies to both the High School and the Elementary•Middle School.

 In the advisory block, students meet in a small group headed by an academic advisor, department head, campus coordinator, houseparent, or administrator.
 The block allows students to preview the upcoming day, complete homework, and develop a plan for the night.
 The block can also be used to meet with counselors, guidance counselors, and teachers.